antweer/bulleted-io/readme.md

 # [Bulleted.io](https://bulleted.herokuapp.com/)
-A notetaking app with storage and realtime sync
+A note-taking app with storage and realtime sync

 ## Built With
 * Meteor